 The articles of AltaGas provide that there must be not less than three nor more than 15 directors and the by-laws of AltaGas provide that the number of directors to be elected at the Meeting will be determined from time to time by resolution of the Board.
-The Board currently consists of 10 members.
+The Board currently consists of 11 members which will be reduced to 10 following the Meeting.

 All nominees are currently members of the Board and have indicated their willingness to continue to serve as directors.
+Ms. Lekatsas and Mr. Yu are standing for election for the first time.
 Directors elected at the Meeting will hold office until the next annual meeting of Shareholders or until their successors are duly elected or appointed.
-The incoming CEO will be appointed to the Board in accordance with AltaGas' bylaws which permit the Board to appoint a director between annual shareholder meetings.
-In addition, if any vacancy occurs in the nominees proposed by AltaGas prior to the Meeting, including in the event a nominee becomes unable to serve, the discretionary authority conferred by the proxy will be exercised at the Meeting to vote for the election of any other person nominated by AltaGas.
+If any vacancy occurs in the nominees proposed by AltaGas prior to the Meeting, including in the event a nominee becomes unable to serve, the discretionary authority conferred by the proxy will be exercised at the Meeting to vote for the election of any other person nominated by AltaGas.